 - Selection criteria described on our website apply to second round applicants.

 - No interview will be conducted.

-- If we are able to offer a position, we will call you between as soon as possible between April 13-15, 2021.
+- If we are able to offer a position, we will call you between April 13-15, 2022.
 Applicants must be available to take a telephone call during this time period.

 - Please do not contact the program director to inquire about the status of your application.
 No notification will be sent to applicants who are not offered a position.

 Students with degrees obtained outside of the United States and its territories must first review the Accreditation Council for Education in Nutrition and Dietetics (ACEND) list of required procedures for international applicants.
 More information is available from ACEND's website about obtaining a dietetics credentials with a foreign degree, including educational and credentialing requirements.